 Miami Culinary Tours – One Course at a Time

-I’m not going to share everything we ate on our tour because you need and I do mean NEED to do the tour yourself.
+I’m not going to share everything we ate on our tour because you need and I do mean NEED to take this tour yourself.
 But here are some highlights.

 Our first stop was a “get to know you” stop with eats and drinks at Bolivar Restaurant.

 The beer beverage is a mix of Colombian Soda and Aguila Beer.
 It had a cream soda beer taste to it and was tasty.
 I’m not a beer drinker generally, and I could have had more of this if I was spending the evening here. (wink)

-If you are a follower of the site you know my food obsession is the empanada.
-I’m on a quest to find good empanadas wherever I travel, and now I have MY place in Miami.
+If you are a follower of the site, you know my food obsession is the empanada.
+I’m on a quest to find tasty empanadas wherever I travel, and now I have MY place in Miami.